How to Handle the 3 Types of IRS Audits

 Why Am I Being Audited?

-Anything that seems extreme or out of the ordinary may prompt the IRS to audit you.
-Use a tax professional to help you stave off any possibility of a glaring discrepancy when you go to file.
+Anything that seems extreme or out of the ordinary on your tax return may prompt the IRS to audit you.
+Sometimes the issue is minor, though.
+Work with a tax professional to help you stave off any possibility of a glaring discrepancy when you go to file.